 MinIO Server-Side Encryption (SSE) protects objects as part of write operations, allowing clients to take advantage of server processing power to secure objects at the storage layer (encryption-at-rest).
 SSE also provides key functionality to regulatory and compliance requirements around secure locking and erasure.

 The procedure on this page configures and enables Server-Side Encryption with Client-Managed Keys (SSE-C).
-MinIO SSE-C supports client-driven encryption of objects before writing the object to disk.
+MinIO SSE-C supports client-driven encryption of objects before writing the object to the drive.
 Clients must specify the correct key to decrypt objects for read operations.

 MinIO SSE-C is functionally compatible with Amazon Server-Side Encryption with Customer-Provided Keys.